Keeping Chickens in the UK: A Complete Guide to DEFRA Registration, Council Rules & Bird Flu Updates (2026)

 Key Takeaway

-1. Registration: Still mandatory for everyone (even with 1 bird).
+• Registration: Still mandatory for everyone (even with 1 bird)

-3. Biosecurity: Still a legal must.
-Keep things clean, cover your run, and move feeders indoors to protect your flock.
+• Biosecurity: Legally required for ALL keepers.
+Keep things clean, cover your run, move feeders indoors, and protect your flock from wild bird contact

-What Are the Rules for Keeping Chickens in DEFRA? / DEFRA Rules on Keeping ChickSens
+What Are the DEFRA Rules on Keeping Chickens?

-When people talk about DEFRA rules on keeping chickens, they usually mean two things: registration (which we’ll get to next) and animal welfare.
+When people talk about DEFRA rules on keeping chickens, they usually mean two things: registration (which we will get to next) and animal welfare.

-Your main legal duty as a keeper comes from the Animal Welfare Act 2006 (official legislation).
+Your main legal duty as a keeper comes from the Animal Welfare Act 2006.
 This law says you must give your chickens what they need to be healthy and happy.
-It’s not just a suggestion; it’s the law.
-It’s often broken down into the “Five Freedoms.”
+It is not just a suggestion; it is the law.
+It is often broken down into the “Five Freedoms.”

-Let’s look at what these mean in real, practical terms for a backyard keeper.
+Let us look at what the Five Freedoms mean in real, practical terms for a backyard keeper.

 1. Freedom from Hunger and Thirst